 If the garage is full to bursting and you can’t find the space to store your harvest or new tools, it might be time to invest in a good old shed.

-Now this interesting structure is an earthbag dome.
+Now, this interesting structure is an earthbag dome.
 Earthbags, sometimes called sandbags, were originally used by the military as protective shelters, or for flood control.
-The concept is also applied for creating housing.
-The strong walls are able to resist harsh weather, they’re fully fireproof, and they can withstand natural calamities like earthquakes, cyclones and even tornadoes.
+The concept is also applied to creating housing.
+The strong walls can resist harsh weather, they’re fully fireproof, and they can withstand natural calamities like earthquakes, cyclones, and even tornadoes.

 - Exterior walls: 18″

 - Interior diameter: 8’

 - Round nose shovels

 - 13” x 16” sheet metal slider